adamsilver2005/NBA-Western-Conference-Dominance/README.md

 | West | 0.517 | 0.490 | 102.16 | 42.85 | 22.61 |

 These averages suggest that Western Conference teams tend to have slightly higher win percentages, score more points per game, and have a positive average point differential compared to Eastern Conference teams.

+This initial comparison provides evidence that Western Conference teams may perform slightly better on average, motivating further statistical testing in later sections of the analysis.